 When humpback whales feed, they engulf fish using their wide, billowing mouths as a net.
 They filter out water through their baleen plates before swallowing their catch, explains University of Massachusetts marine biologist Jooke Robbins to the New York Times.
 (Robbins is the director of the Center for Coastal Studies' Humpback Whale Studies Program.)
-As the whale lunged towards a school of fish, it is possible that Packàrd just happened to be in the wrong place at the wrong time and got sucked into the whale's mouth, Iain Kerr, the CEO of the nonprofit Ocean Alliance explained to NPR.
+As the whale lunged toward a school of fish, it is possible that Packàrd just happened to be in the wrong place at the wrong time and got sucked into the whale's mouth, Iain Kerr, the CEO of the nonprofit Ocean Alliance, explained to NPR.

 Soon after being released from the hospital, Packàrd took to a Provincetown community Facebook page to tell his tale and thank rescue teams for helping him.
 Despite the harrowing experience, Packàrd tells the New York Times that he would return to work as a lobster diver as soon as he is fully healed.

-In an Ask Me Anything live chat, Packàrd told Reddit users that he'd like Massachusetts native Matt Damon to play him in movie—if his story is every picked up in Hollywood.
+In an Ask Me Anything live chat, Packàrd told Reddit users that he'd like Massachusetts native Matt Damon to play him in a movie—if his story is ever picked up in Hollywood.
 And the life of this lobster diver seems to have no shortage of interesting events that would make for great cinematic flair.
 Packàrd survived a deadly plane crash in Costa Rica in 2001.
 (He tells NBC Boston that the plane crash now takes a "close second" in terms of his near-death experiences.)
 One Reddit user asked for Packàrd's second craziest diving story, specifically if he regularly runs into great white sharks.

 Packàrd doesn't see too many sharks, he wrote, but he has seen something much more grim.
 "A while back, I encountered the corpse of a missing person while diving," he wrote, "that is definitely up there with the crazy stories."